 I headed to Nepal for 5 days after the tour finished, hoping to head form Kathmandu to Pokhara to paraglide and do some trekking.
 Unfortunately I came down with the flu and this adventure trip turned into spending 5 nights in a Kathmandu hostel.
 The city of Kathmandu is still in stages of re-development following the earthquake in 2015.
 Power was on and off during the day, piles of rubble sit next to housing foundations and hot water wasn’t available in the area I was staying.
 Stunning mountains surround the city itself, the locals are very friendly and the monkey temple is definitely worth a visit.
 I am planning to go back if I have time in a few months to follow my original plan and visit other regions.

 The weather is getting hotter by the day in India; I vouched to head further North into the foothills of the Himalayas to avoid the extremes of the south.
 Rishikesh sits 8 hours north of Delhi along the beautiful Ganges.
 Famous for yoga, trekking and whitewater rafting the city attracts an array of people from around the world and India itself.
-As a Holy place, alcohol is hard to come by but in compensation the area is very well known for producing Hash.
-The best Hash in India comes from the Himalayan region making it a magnet for stoners.
-Authorities overlook it and smoking in cafes is completely fine.
 The vibe of Rishikesh is amazingly chilled and friendly, I have a feeling I might be staying here for a while!

 I arrived into Rishikesh late afternoon and met some friendly folk at the hostel, we headed out in the evening to a café overlooking the river with some live music, it was the perfect introduction into the city.
 The following morning a group of 6 of us headed for the rapids, whitewater rafting is something I have always wanted to do.
 Geared up with helmets and life jackets we drove 16km upstream along the windy roads.
 For this 2 hour rafting venture it set me back only 4 pounds, I’m not too sure what that says about the safety ratings but nevertheless I jumped on board.
 Kicking up the adrenaline we paddled our way through the force of the water coming close to flipping the raft on the biggest rapid ranked at level 4.
 It was an absolute blast, we were given opportunities to jump into the water in the rapids and on the calm, I opted for the calm.
 I can’t wait to do it again make it a weekly venture while I am here in Rishikesh!